tidev/ti.map/ios/documentation/index.md

 Must be run using a Titanium SDK that has had Maps removed.
 Running against a version of the SDK that still has the Maps module will result in a build failure.

+Applications using this module must be built using Xcode 5 or later.

 ## Usage

 See documentation